salmr/Domoticz-Brel-Home-Hub-03-integration/README.md

 Devices have to be added to the gateway as per Brel's instructions, using the official Brel app.

 ### Blinds and curtains Position
 Domoticz sets the position of a blind as a percentage between 0 (fully open) to 100 (fully closed).
-You need to set the minimum/maximum posistions of the blind before using Domoticz.
+You need to set the minimum/maximum positions of the blind before using Domoticz.
 Please refer to the instructions from Brel on how to set the maximum positions of a blind.

 ### Venetian blinds Tilt
 Besides the position, Domoticz can set the angle of a venetian blind in degrees.
-An additional device is created, where the name will end with "Tilt".
+An additional device is created, where the name will end with "Angle".
 For this device you can set a percentage between 0 and 100, and is converted by the plugin into degrees between 0 and 180.
 To open your blinds, set the angle to 50% (which translates to 90 degrees).

-By default this Tilt-device in Domoticz will send a 90-degrees-command when switched on, and a 0-degrees-command when switched of.
-Use the slider to choose a custom position.